Guided Dragonfly Walk July 2 at 8:30am

 Professor Jim Walker -- also known as The Dragonfly WhispererRead Jim's quotes exploring the lore and legends about dragonflies below.

-This guided and interpretive tour is a chance to learn about dragonflies -- and photograph the intricately-colorful insect predators close-up.
-Bring your camera - photographer and dragonfly enthusiast Roger Racut, seen below at right, also guides this walk and usually nets a few dragonflies safely for visitors to view and photograph closeup, before releasing the insect unharmed.
+Arboretum guided interpretive tours are a chance to learn about dragonflies -- and photograph the intricately-colorful insect predators close-up.
+Bring your camera - guides such as dragonfly enthusiast Roger Racut, seen below at right, usually net a few dragonflies safely for visitors to view and photograph closeup, before releasing the insect unharmed.

-What Odonates have been seen lately?
-Jim Walker reported these from May 22: Damselflies -- Familiar Bluet, Amethyst Dancer, Fiery-eyed Dancer (new for our life list), Vivid Dancer (new to the Arboretum for us).
+Jim Walker reported these on May 22: Damselflies -- Familiar Bluet, Amethyst Dancer, Fiery-eyed Dancer (new for our life list), Vivid Dancer (new to the Arboretum for us).
 Dragonflies -- Blue-eyed Darner, Gray Sanddragon, Flame Skimmer, Filigree Skimmer, Plateau Dragonlet (new at the Arboretum for us), Red Rock Skimmer, Wandering Glider.

 Common Dragonflies of the Southwest is arguably the best field guide to "Arizona Odonata."
 An excellent, convenient and pocket-size full-color guide, they're increasingly rare now that authors have moved to publishing eGuides.